pip-services/pip-services-docs/content/en/toolkit_api/net/swagger/_index.md

                 type: 'string'
 ```

-Include Swagger service into `config.yml` file and enable swagger for your REST or Commandable HTTP services.
+Include Swagger service into `config.yml` file and enable swagger for your REST or Commandable HTTP.
 You can add an HttpEndpoint to allows sharing the same port between REST services and the Swagger service.

 ```yaml